vamsikrishnachippagiri45/Vamsi_Krishna_VSD_RISCV_SOC_Tapeout_program/docs/week3/part3/readme.md

 ### Timing Analysis and Reporting Commands

-These commands execute the core STA checks and save the output as required for your submission.
+These commands execute the core STA checks and save the output.

 | Command | Path Target | Purpose & Output |
 | :--- | :--- | :--- |